Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{Requirements and challenges}

-Along with the vast expansion and innovation of 5G and 6G, including vertical and horizontal dimensions with deeper integration of modern techniques, future services and applications will pose strict requirements concerning trust and security of communication systems.
 To guarantee high-quality services, the latency criteria of security mechanisms should be taken into consideration in enhanced ultra-reliable, low-latency communications (eURLLC)~\cite{Porambage2021openSecurity}.
-Moreover, high reliability will demand several extraordinary security solutions to maintain the availability of service operation effectively.
+Some specialized 6G services with data plane, such as game streaming and remote surgery/telesurgery, require a reliable security solution that can not only effectively defend against cyberattacks but also perform AI/ML-based security analysis promptly with ultra-low latency, to guarantee a certain level of user experience.
+Moreover, high reliability will demand several extraordinary security solutions to maintain the availability of service operations effectively.
 Extreme data rate transmission can disclose some traffic processing security issues, e.g., traffic analysis, AI/ML-related processing flow, and pervasive encryption.
-These existing issues can be partly handled with distributed security solutions, where raw data and information should be processed locally and on the fly in decentralised systems or even in partitioned parts of a network.
+These existing issues can be partly handled with distributed security solutions, where raw data and information should be processed locally and on the fly, in decentralised systems or even in partitioned parts of a network.
 Distributed ledger technology (with some distinctive features such as transparency, redundancy, and security) and ultra-massive machine type communication (umMTC) can be applied to satisfy security requirements.
 However, implementing and integrating AI/ML algorithms for resource-constrained devices are still challenging besides multi-threat analysis on big datasets.
-Some other issues that may arise from AI-driven security solutions: the responsibility for mistakes made by AI, scalability and feasibility of AI models in diversified storage and computing infrastructures, and vulnerability of AI models in distributed systems~\cite{Tang2020security}.
+Some other issues that may arise from AI-driven security solutions are the responsibility for mistakes made by AI, the scalability and feasibility of AI models in diversified storage and computing infrastructures, and the vulnerability of AI models in distributed systems~\cite{Tang2020security}.
 For example, uploading local parameter sets from edge devices to a federated centre and broadcasting an updated global model to devices can become the target of poisoning attacks.